textileio/js-threads/README.md

 await thing.save()
 ```

 To handle different data structures, a Database contains Collections, each of which are defined by a [json-schema.org](https://json-schema.org) schema.
 These schemas define the 'shape' of Collection Instances.
-Collections themselves are sub-classes of a Store from the `@textile/threads-store` package.
-Stores implement the [Datastore interface](https://github.com/ipfs/js-datastore-level), so they are also key-value stores.
-Stores are a [generic interface](https://www.typescriptlang.org/docs/handbook/generics.html), and Collections implement a Store that the [JSON Patch]()https://github.com/Starcounter-Jack/JSON-Patch spec by default.
-Being generic, Stores can be made to support other types (CRDT-driven documents for instance) in the future (some of which are already under active development).
+Collections implement a Store with [JSON Patch](https://github.com/Starcounter-Jack/JSON-Patch) semantics by default, but will be made to support other types (CRDT-driven documents for instance) in the future (some of which are already under active development).
+Ultimately, a Collection is a Store with a set of APIs to make it feel like a *local database table*.

-Stores are defined by a Codec and a Reducer.
-This is very similar to how something like Flux/Redux works, with a 'central' dispatcher and verious stores that fold new data into their existing structure.
-This is also very much an [Event Sourced/CQRS]() design pattern.
-In short, a Collection is a Store with a set of APIs to make it feel like a local database table.
 For example, there are Collection- and Instance-level APIs to work with data:

 ```typescript
 const i1 = new Collection1({ ID: 'id-i1', name: 'Textile1' }) // This is not yet persisted